THE SOUL OF RIGA

 History and Facts

-Torņakalns Station was opened in 1868 as part of the Riga–Jelgava railway line.
-The site is deeply tied to Latvia’s tragic history – in 1941 and 1949, thousands of Latvians were deported to Siberia from here.
+Torņakalns Station opened in 1868 as the northern terminus of the Riga–Jelgava railway line.
+The site is deeply tied to Latvia’s tragic history: from here, thousands of Latvians were deported to Siberia on 14 June 1941 and 25 March 1949.
 Today, the station continues to serve as an active passenger hub.

 Interesting Fact

-Next to the station stands a memorial to the victims of deportations – a preserved railway wagon and monument remind visitors of these painful chapters in Latvian history.
+Next to the station stands the Memorial to Victims of Communist Terror — a deportation railway wagon and monument remind visitors of these painful chapters in Latvian history.

 Author’s Note